enviodev/evm-address-summary/README.md

 This project contains multiple scripts, each serving a different purpose.
 Here is how you can use each script:

 1. **All Transfers**:
-   To analyze all token transfers for a specific Ethereum address:
+   To analyze all token transfers for a specific Ethereum address (uses traces for native token balance calculations):

    ```sh
    pnpm run all-transfers <your address>